How to deal with driving test nerves and keep calm - giving you the best chance of a first-time pass!

 It’s recommended that you arrive at the test centre with plenty of time to spare on the day of your test.
 However, sitting in the waiting room before your test begins is often where most people begin to feel the real nerves kick in.
 Take along something to read to help distract your attention or why not try the breathing exercises to help keep you calm.

-Pretend you’re on a driving lesson to help combat driving test nerves
+Pretend you’re on a driving lesson to help combat nerves

 If the idea of sitting your driving test sends you to jelly, try to think of it as an ordinary driving lesson, but you’ve simply got a replacement instructor in the car.
 So long as you remember everything that you have been taught and you drive to a high enough standard, you will pass!

-Here are some hints and tips from other learner drivers about how they overcame driving test nerves:
+Here are some tips and hints from other learner car drivers about how they overcame driving test nerves:

 - Think of all the good times that you’re going to have when you pass your test.